 Study of civil and appellate process with emphasis on procedures necessary to bring a lawsuit in Washington trial courts.
-Recommended: PARLG 112.
-Prerequisite: PARLG 100 with a minimum grade of 2.0 or equivalent with Department Chair permission.
+Prerequisite: PARLG 100 with a minimum grade of 2.0 or equivalent with department chair permission.
+PARLG 112 recommended

 PARLG 199 Cooperative Education Experience (1-5)